matthewspangler/iris-rev8-fun/readme.md

 1) Ensure you have Podman installed
 2) Execute ./build.sh
-3) UF2 firmware build will be copied to ./build-volume/build-output/
+3) Resulting UF2 firmware file will be copied to ./build-volume/build-output/